malinouskyi/equation_solver/README.md

 # equation_solver
-A Elexir + Phoenix + Vue programm that solving of quadratic or linear equations.
+A Elixir + Phoenix + Vue programm that solving of quadratic or linear equations.
 This is a test item after completing the pragmaticstudio.com course.

   To start your Phoenix app:
   - Install dependencies with mix deps.get